 - Bulletin Board - for pharmacists

-The Medicare Teen Dental Plan will be replaced with the Child Dental Benefits Schedule from 1 January 2014.
+The Medicare Teen Dental Plan closed on 31 December 2013.
+The Medicare Teen Dental Plan was replaced by the Child Dental Benefits Schedule on 1 January 2014.

 The Child Dental Benefits Schedule provides capped benefit entitlement for basic dental services for children aged 2-17 in families who meet a means test.
 The means test will be the same as the existing Medicare Teen Dental Plan, which requires receipt of Family Tax Benefit Part A or other certain government payments.